manifoldfinance/rpc-eip-drafts/README.md

-# `eth_getTransactionBySenderAndNonce`
+# Draft RPC Proposals

-> RPC Method for verifying Onnichain transaction confirmations and recoverying faster for local chain state sync use cases.
+> RPC Methods for various proposed/draft EIPs

 ## Abstract

-A specification for the new Ethereum JSON-RPC Method `eth_getTransactionBySenderAndNonce`:
+A specification for the new Ethereum JSON-RPC Methods

 ## Overview